WHAT IS UNIQUE ABOUT DR. MACDONALD’S KETAMINE PRACTICE?

 All of these methods have published studies describing and supporting their benefit and safety in treating depression (see KETAMINE RESEARCH).
 The IV administration method has far and away the most published research supporting its use.

-HOW EXPENSIVE IS KETAMINE ?
-DOES INSURANCE PAY FOR IT?
+HOW DO I PAY FOR TREATMENT ?
+DOES INSURANCE PAY FOR KETAMINE?

 IS KETAMINE ADDICTIVE?